JagsRio/JagsRio/Readme.md

 Here are some public projects showcasing real-world solutions:

+- **[google-ads-reporting-tool](https://github.com/JagsRio/google-ads-reporting-tool)** - A **Windows Forms application** built with **C# and .NET** that automates extraction of keyword-level click and engagement data from Google Ads campaigns.
+Ideal for marketing analytics and performance reporting, this project demonstrates integration with the Google Ads API and automated report generation.

 - **[enterprise-data-mapping-tool](https://github.com/JagsRio/enterprise-data-mapping-tool)** - A sanitized, portfolio-ready Windows Forms application that demonstrates how internal data-mapping and product-onboarding tools are built in real enterprise environments.
 This project focuses on data normalization, manual & automated workflows, and UI-driven automation, while intentionally omitting proprietary schemas, credentials, and production endpoints.

 - **[pms-ui-automation-sample](https://github.com/JagsRio/pms-ui-automation-sample)** – VB.NET desktop UI automation sample for extracting dental insurance eligibility data from web portals.
 Demonstrates robust error handling and data parsing in healthcare workflows.